OK optimists, I know what you're thinking:

 Being REAL is.

 What do you think about the church of positive thinking?
+Do you think you’re overly positive?
 Would love to hear your thoughts in the comments below……If you liked this post, inspire others and hit the LIKE button! :)

 Lyndelle Palmer Clarke is the founder of Dailygreatness, the author of the Dailygreatness Journals inspiring you to be your own guru and Rocking Fit a 12-week holistic training program designed especially for women.